qqrm/shitverter/README.md

 # Shitverer Bot

 ## Introduction
-This bot finds and processes `.webm` files in chats and converts them to `.mp4`.
+This bot waits and processes `.webm` files in chats and converts them to `.mp4`.

 ## Requirements
 - Rust